 Can I Flush Cat Waste?

-Definitely not a good idea.
+It’s not a good idea.
 If you’re using a clumping litter, it’s simply not appropriate to flush your cat’s waste down the toilet since it will be encased in clay.
 That’s the point of clumping litter; it’s designed to wick up moisture and lock your cat’s urine away.
 That quality makes even a small amount of litter dangerous for household plumbing and sewer lines.

 If you’re using non-clumping crystals, on the other hand, you won’t be able to scoop out nice clumps of urine.
 With crystals, it’s virtually impossible to tell where your cat has peed.
-Most non-clumping options are highly absorbent, even if they aren’t quite as effective when absorbing liquid as clay-based litters.
+Most non-clumping options are highly absorbent, even if they aren’t quite as effective when absorbing liquid as clay-based litter.
 So, there’s no safe way to flush non-clumping litter either.
 When it’s time to change your cat’s litter, you’ll need to bag it up and throw it in the trash.

 If you’ve managed to train your cat to use the toilet, flushing your feline buddy’s waste won’t clog up your home’s plumbing or the local sewers, but it may introduce harmful pathogens into the wastewater.
 Australian water authorities generally frown upon flushing cat waste, but there are some exceptions.
 The United States Environmental Protection Agency (EPA) states that pet waste can “harm fish and wildlife populations, kill native vegetation, foul drinking water, and make recreational areas unsafe and unpleasant.”